hexbatch/apple-core/v1/docs/core-overview.md

     So a token-set:
         user: must be one user
+        name: unique (optional) used for pathing of set paths for set boundaries (todo boundary type of set paths to read and write or action)
         tokens: []
-        token-type: (optional) if some description is needed for this token set
+        token: (optional) if some description is needed for this token set, or for identifying it with a set path
-        location: the lat and lon (optional)
-        parent-token-set: (optional) may have a parent, used for organizing token sets.
+        parent-token-set: (optional) may have a parent, used for organizing token sets. (cannot be cyclic)
+        linked-sets: (optional) may have links to other sets (can be cyclic so two sets can link to each other)

+Tokens here can be reused and shared between sets, and have other roles at the same time

 ## Type groups